 On the technical side, research has shown that people read differently on the web – most scan pages rather than read word for word (Morkes & Nielsen, 1997).
 Because of this, we aim to build text that is concise, scannable and objective, and to exploit the linking and interactive capacities of internet-based material.

-We will use a comprehensive marketing research project to test topics, relevance, style, tone and format of content.
-In addition, a rolling program of consumer consultation and testing will be used to ensure relevance, clarity and appropriateness of selected content.
+We use a comprehensive marketing research project to test topics, relevance, style, tone and format of content.
+In addition, a rolling program of consumer consultation and testing is used to ensure relevance, clarity and appropriateness of selected content.

-Traditionally, parenting information and support has not been father-friendly or inclusive, but research has shown that father involvement in parenting has substantial benefits for children, women and families in general.
-We will promote engagement with fathers, endeavour to develop information and approaches that attract fathers to our website, and aim to meet their specific information needs.
+Traditionally, parenting information and support has not been father friendly or inclusive, but research has shown that father involvement in parenting has substantial benefits for children, women and families in general.
+We promote engagement with fathers, endeavour to develop information and approaches that attract fathers to our website, and aim to meet their specific information needs.